Tsaritsyno Palace: Restoration (1980s–2000s)

 Opponents of the reconstruction, seeing that their arguments were being ignored by the project leaders, appealed to Rosokhrankultura and the Prosecutor General's Office of the Russian Federation with a demand to stop the construction as violating the current legislation of cultural heritage protection, but to no avail.
 A. I. Komech, the initiator of the appeals, assumed the following outcome to be very likely:

-Despite severe criticism from a number of experts, the restoration project of the Grand Tsaritsyno Palace was fully finished in 2005-2007.
-In a short time, a huge amount of construction and restoration work was carried out; many of them were unique.
-The words of Moscow Mayor Yu.
-M. Luzhkov became a kind of construction motto:

-The official opening of the reconstructed palace complex, including the restored Grand Tsaritsyno Palace, took place on September 2, 2007, on the Day of the City of Moscow.
+Despite severe criticism from a number of experts, the restoration project of the Grand Tsaritsyno Palace was fully finished in 2005–2007.
+In a short time, a huge amount of construction and restoration work was carried out; much of which was unique.
+The official opening of the reconstructed palace complex, including the restored Grand Tsaritsyno Palace, took place on September 2, 2007.
 The President of the Russian Federation Vladimir Putin took part in the celebration.

-The restored Tsaritsyno palace and park ensemble acquired genuine love among Muscovites; the park, which immediately became a popular place for walking, has been open around the clock since November 2007 at the request of the citizens.

-In 2008, the project for the restoration and reconstruction of the Tsaritsyno Ensemble was declared the absolute winner of the competition "The Best Implemented Project of 2007 in the field of investments and construction", which is held by the Moscow government, and the team of restorers who worked on the reconstruction of Tsaritsyno was awarded the Bernhard Remmers International Prize "For outstanding achievements in the restoration and preservation of architectural monuments”.